FuelLabs/fuels-ts/CLI.md

 useSystemFuelCore: false,
 ```

-Use this to enable the auto-start of a Fuel node when your you run `pnpm fuels dev`:
+Use this to enable the auto-start of a Fuel node when you run `pnpm fuels dev`:

 ```ts
 /**